Skip to content

 Type of Vehicle (make, model, and year)

 The type of brake pad is another factor that affects cost.
 While organic options are often cheaper upfront, they will wear down quickly and need to be replaced in a shorter amount of time than semi-metallic or ceramic brake pads.
-Thus, the overall cost of ownership may be higher with organic pads.
-On the other hand, semi-metallic and ceramic brake pads are more expensive upfront but could potentially save money over time by not needing to be replaced as often.
+However, regardless of which friction type you choose, always ask for galvanized brake pads, which will last you longer.
+The overall cost of ownership may be higher with tradition painted pads because they will rust or break down faster than galvanized brake pads.
+Remember you are paying for the brake job, not just the brake pad.
+Galvanized brake pads are more expensive upfront but would potentially save money over time by not needing to be replaced as often.
 Galvanized brake pads are also gaining in popularity as they do not corrode like painted backing plates.

 Location (dealership, independent mechanic, chain store)